hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 our utterances in the presence of many people as a mere farce.
 We shall assuredly shed upon the earth the life-blood of the enemies who destroy (our) religion.
 We shall die after killing only.
 While you yourselves will hear the story like women ? "

 ### RECITATIONS IN GANAPATI FESTIVAL
 The recitation of the above shloks during the Shivaji festival was followed by loud cheers (a).
 After this I also composed some shloks intended to be recited during the Ganpati festival at Bombay.
-I have already stated that after our hopes of getting enlisted in some regiment where completely destroyed, we became implacable enemies of the English.
-The drift of all our shloks will be found to be simply this : "Do not talk that idly, (but) do something."
+I have already stated that after our hopes of getting enlisted in some regiment where completely destroyed, we became implacable enemies of the English.+++(4)+++ The drift of all our shloks will be found to be simply this : "Do not talk that idly, (but) do something."

 In the Ganpati festival we two brothers put on masculine attire and accompanied our recitations with such gestures as were calculated to properly impress the drift of our shloks upon the minds of the assembled people.
 The shloks referred to are as follows :—

 " Fools, what is the use of your being men ?
 Of what use are your big moustaches ?
 Alas.
 You are not ashamed to remain in servitude; try, therefore, to commit suicide.
 Alas.
+Like
-Like butchers the wicked in their monstrous atrocity kill calves and kine.
+butchers the wicked in their monstrous atrocity kill calves and kine.
 Free her (the cow) from her trouble, die (but) kill the English.
 Do not remain idle and (thereby) burden the earth.
 This is called Hindustan (land of the Hindus).
 How is it that the English rule here ?
 It is a great shame.
 Do not forget (your) name.
 Dearly cherish patriotism in your minds) Rise, rap your upper arms, encounter (the enemies).
 May you succeed in slaughtering the wicked.
 How valiant were our forefathers on the battlefield.
 They died after winning glory in the defence of their country.
 We who have sprung from them are like Saturn whom the Sun has produced.
 We are not ashamed though our kingdom has been wrested (from us)."

-993MY ESTIMATE OF TILAK AND KHARE
+### MY ESTIMATE OF TILAK AND KHARE
 Whenever we recited the above shloks we were cheered.
 Some people warned us that though what we recited was true, we should be cautious as there were detective policemen among the assembled people.
 Though we recited the above shloks only at four or five places in Bombay, that was sufficient to make us the subject of popular talk for a long time(b).
 We then returned to Poona.
-One day I went alone to the A'nandodbhava Theatre to hear a lecture annually delivered there.
+One day I went alone to the Anandodbhava Theatre to hear a lecture annually delivered there.
 Tilak graced the presidential chair.

 Seeing Daji Abaji Khare rise to deliver a speech about Shivaji, the cow protector, I flew into a rage.
 I consider it a disgrace that a vile cow-eater, who ate beef in company with Muhammadans, should deliver a speech about Shivaji the cow-protector, and that the audience should quietly listen to him.
-Accordingly I said to some mischiefmakers who were sure to reduce a new speaker to a miserable plight : " Friends, mischief-making is reprehensible.
+Accordingly I said to some mischief-makers who were sure to reduce a new speaker to a miserable plight : " Friends, mischief-making is reprehensible.
 But if you indulge in it on an exceptional occasion like the present one, it would reflect credit on the Hindu community to which you belong."
 Though I made the above request in various ways, none of the blockheads would accede to it.

 Thereupon I resolved to insult Khare, whom I considered to be a disgrace to our religion, by reciting a shlok which I had composed about him.
 Accordingly, I approached the speaker's platform, where sat the leading reformers and non-reformers.
 Some one having told me that if I intended to speak I should first obtain the manager's permission to do so, I